Transnational Mobility of Academics: Some Academic Impacts

 Stilwell, F. (2003).
 Higher education, commercial criteria and economic incentives.
 Journal of Higher Education Policy and Management, 25(2), 51–61.

 Strathern, M. (Ed.)
 (2000).
 Audit cultures: Anthropological studies in accountability, ethics and the academy.
-London, UK: Routledge.
+Routledge.

 Teichler, U. (2009).
 Internationalization of higher education: European experiences.
 Asia Pacific Education Review 10(1), 93–106.